MinyanLi/MinyanLi.github.io/courses/readme.md

 This is an entry leverl course for computer science.

 - [CS50's Introduction to Programming with Python](https://cs50.harvard.edu/certificates/8634fc8c-0552-40f1-bd21-07d3780b4c6c)
-This is a beginner course about Python coding ([Here is my solutions to the problem sets](https://github.com/MinyanLi/CS50P)) I recommend this course to those who want to learn Python.
+This is a beginner course about Python programming ([Here is my solutions to the problem sets](https://github.com/MinyanLi/CS50P))
+I recommend this course to those who want to learn Python.

 - [AI for everyone](https://coursera.org/share/7adaf26537df6cd1219a57cb688fe4fd)